openconfig/featureprofiles/feature/mpls/sr/otg_tests/isis_node_sid_forward/README.md

 *   Configure Segment Routing Global Block (start: 400000 range: 65001)
 *   Enable Segment Routing for the ISIS
+*   Enable MPLS forwarding

-Advertise 2 prefixes with SIDs to DUT from ATE2:
+Advertise 2 prefixes with SIDs to DUT from ATE1:

 *  Prefix (1) with node-SID is advertised by the direct ISIS neighbor
 *  Prefix (2) with node-SID is advertised by simulated indirect ISIS speaker

 Verify:
 *  DUT receives prefixes with SIDs and has a correct emulated ISIS topology (database).
-*  DUT advertises both node-SID to ATE1.
+*  DUT advertises both prefixes with node-SID to ATE2.

 Generate traffic: